 Draw – a shot struck with the intent of curving the ball's flight slightly from right to left (opposite for left-handed golfers).

 Duck Hook – a violent curve of the ball from right to left (opposite for left-handed golfers).

 Eagle – a score of two under par on a single hole.

-Fade – a slight curve of the ball from left to right (opposite for left-handed golfers).
+Fade – an shot struck with the intent of curving the ball's flight slightly from left to right (opposite for left-handed golfers).